rsvasudev/labreport4/index.md

 ```

 Description:
 grep -r "Portland" ./technical/government/About_LSC/State_Planning_Report.txt.
 This command searches for all the lines that have the provided string in the mentioned file.
 The -r here doesn't do much as there are no subdirectories or directories as the path provided is to an actual file.
+This is useful because it allows for us to see all the lines in the file with the word but also observe patterns within the file andf how freuqently the string is used.

 ### grep -c "example string" <path> with directory as argument